theaog/spirit/README.md

 Licensing information can be found running `./spirit pro --info`.

 If you want to try a Pro feature, ask for a free Pro trial license.

-## Referral
-Show Spirit to your friends and earn 20% on your sales.

 ## Key Features
 - brute multiple ports at once